Curtis Sliwa: Media career

 Sliwa has been a radio broadcaster for three decades, most of that time on WABC-AM, where he began his career in 1990.
 In 1994, the then city-owned and operated WNYC hired Sliwa, whom WABC had released.
 Some, including Sliwa, have suggested that he was given access to the station by newly elected Mayor Rudy Giuliani, whom he had supported in the 1993 mayoral race.

 As a political conservative, Sliwa has hosted various radio talk shows on WABC since 1996.
 His longtime broadcast partner was lawyer Ron Kuby, with whom he hosted the "Curtis & Kuby" weekday radio show at noon on WABC-AM in New York City.
 In 2000, Sliwa and Kuby became the co-hosts of the long-running Curtis and Kuby in the Morning, which lasted eight years before Citadel Broadcasting replaced them with Don Imus.

 The Curtis Sliwa LIVE program began national syndication on December 1, 2008.
 WABC retained Sliwa until November 2009, when his show was cancelled after a contract dispute.
 He hosted both the morning and evening "drive time" shows on WNYM-AM 970, but as of January 2, 2014, Sliwa returned to WABC, replacing Rush Limbaugh, who moved to WOR-AM.
 Starting in June 2017, Sliwa's co-host was attorney and television commentator, Eboni Williams.
 His most recent co-host was Juliet Huddy, who joined the show in February 2019.

 In April 2018, Sliwa's radio show was temporarily suspended after making lewd comments about Democratic city-council member Melissa Mark-Viverito.
 He described Mark-Viverito as "extraordinarily hot" and said that he has fantasized about having sex with her.
 Sliwa also added "Melissa I'm [your] papi, right?"; while also claiming he had sex with three other members of the City Council.
 Mark-Viverito criticized Sliwa on Twitter, attacking him as sexist.
 Sliwa later apologized for the comments, describing them as "a parody, or a satire".
 In May 2018, NY1 announced that Sliwa's radio show would be unsuspended.

 After officially declaring his candidacy in March 2021, Sliwa's radio program went on hiatus.
 His programs once again went on hiatus upon the announcement of his second candidacy in February 2025.

 In October 2025, Sliwa and John Catsimatidis, WABC-AM's owner, got into a heated on-air shouting match.
 Catsimatidis repeated his calls for Sliwa to drop out of the 2025 NYC mayoral election, in order to help boost Andrew Cuomo's chances of beating Zohran Mamdani in the election.
 This led to Sliwa attacking the station and immediately quitting WABC.
 Sliwa told Sid Rosenberg, "You will never see me in the studios of WABC again.
 Never.
 No matter how this election turns out".

+Curtis Sliwa was hired by the news-talk station 710 WOR-AM on March 9, 2026.
+Sliwa is co-hosting the show along with radio/TV veteran Larry Mendte.
+Their daily morning show is called "Curtis Sliwa and Larry Mendte In the Morning."